Revolt at Cincinnati: Resulting leadership changes

 Carter replaced Rich as executive vice president.
 The executive vice president position was changed to become a member-elected office.
-Knox was elected as head of the group's Institute for Legislative Action (NRA-ILA), with the position of vice president for finance, held by Thomas Billings, eliminated; the management committee of the organization, consisting of Merrill Right, Irvine Reynolds, and Alonzo Garcelon, was also eliminated.
+Knox was elected as head of the NRA-ILA, with the position of vice president for finance, held by Thomas Billings, eliminated; the management committee of the organization, consisting of Merrill Right, Irvine Reynolds, and Alonzo Garcelon, was also eliminated.

 Resulting organizational changes

 Preceding the 1977 convention, the NRA's leadership had made plans to move the group's headquarters from Washington, D.C., to an Outdoor Center in Colorado Springs focused on conservation and recreational shooting.
 The new facility had an estimated cost of $30 million.
 The proposal for this Center was included as an item for discussion in the 1977 meeting, and was rejected following the change in leadership.

-The new leadership increased funding for its lobbying arm, the Institute for Legislative Action (NRA-ILA) by an undisclosed amount.
+The new leadership increased funding for its lobbying arm, the NRA-ILA, by an undisclosed amount.
 The NRA-ILA was given freedom to support the rights to "keep and bear arms".
 The NRA redefined its stance on gun control, defending protections provided by the Second Amendment.
 Moving away from prior support for "incremental forms of gun control regulation," new leadership made the "protection of gun rights the NRA's primary cause."